mhmoslemi2338/Heterogeneity_EM_Survey/README.md

 Obtain the dataset from the DeepMatcher library: [link](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md).
 Place the dataset in the `Dataset` directory.
 For each dataset, create a new subdirectory inside `Input/Dataset` containing `train.csv`, `valid.csv`, and `test.csv` files.

+# Plots

+After completing each experiment:
+1. Save the output scores.
+2. Use the `plot.ipynb` notebook located in each folder to visualize the results.